antazo/ai-python/README.md

 pip install flask flask-swagger-ui python-dotenv requests pytest
 ```

-Alternatively, we can automate this process by adding the list of modules to a <b>requirements.txt</b>.
+Optionally, we can automate this process by adding the list of modules to <b>requirements.txt</b>.
 To create one with the current modules installed in our environment:
 ```
 pip freeze >> requirements.txt
 ```

-Create this file for later use in our Dockerfile.
+Create this file for later use in our Dockerfile or CI pipeline.
 It should look something like this:
 ```
 flask
 flask-swagger-ui